What's the Difference Between Global Warming and Climate Change?

 Oceans are rising and warming, which melts the ice glaciers and increases sea levels, leading to threatening coastal and island communities.
 The ocean also absorbs carbon dioxide, which increases its acidity, consequently endangering marine life and coral reefs.

-Above are just a few of the affects global warming and climate change has on our planet; visit here to learn more.
+Above are just a few of the effects global warming and climate change have on our planet; visit here to learn more.

 Everyone can help slow down the rate climate change impacts global warming.
 From the way that we travel, the electricity we use and the food we consume, all of this makes a difference to our planet.